Remodeling vs. Moving

-The Colorado Springs housing market has been crazy for 3 years now.
+The Colorado Springs housing market has been crazy for more than 5 years now.

 Mortgage interest rates are still historically low and looking to stay that way for the foreseeable future.
 Know what else is historically low?
 Housing inventory in the Springs.
 Because of those 2 factors, houses below about $650k are selling blazingly fast and often above asking price.
+Whatever house comes on the market sells extremely fast.
 It’s the epitome of a seller’s market and it’s not a blip on the radar.
-It’s been this way for 3 years now.
+It’s been this way for more than 5 years now.

 All this means that its really easy to sell your house and really difficult to find a good deal on your next one.